Author: Dr. Jean-Paul Rodrigue

 1. A Diversity of Modes

-Transport modes are designed to either carry passengers or freight, but most modes can carry a combination of both.
+Transport modes are designed to carry passengers or freight, but most modes combine both.
 For instance, an automobile has the capacity to carry some freight, while a passenger plane has a bellyhold that is used for luggage and cargo.
 Each mode is characterized by technical, operational, and commercial characteristics defining its market opportunities.
-Technical characteristics relate to attributes such as speed, capacity, and motive technology, while operational characteristics involve the context in which modes operated, including speed limits, safety conditions, or operating hours.
+Technical characteristics relate to attributes such as speed, capacity, and motive technology, while operational characteristics involve the context in which modes operate, including speed limits, safety conditions, or operating hours.
 The demand for transport and the ownership of modes are dominant commercial characteristics, as transportation modes are used to support economic activities and generate income.

 a.
 Road transportation